js1019/NormalModes/README.md

 # Normal Modes at Planetary Scales

-This repository provide a highly parallel algorithm to compute the planetary normal modes.
+This repository provides a highly parallel algorithm to compute the planetary normal modes.
 The elastic gravitational system is discretized using the Continous Galerkin mixed finite element method.
 A Lanczos approach with polynomial filtering is utiilzed for solving the resulting generalized eigenvalue problem.